donhui/sonar-mybatis/README.md

 MyBatis Plugin for SonarQube: Custom Rule for Check Risk SQL of Mybatis Mapper XML.

 ## What is Risk SQL?
-Risk SQL is that in the mybatis mapper file, there are some dynamic SQL, such as `<if test="">`, if not matched the SQL may at great risk.
+Risk SQL is that in the mybatis mapper file, there are some dynamic SQL, such as `<if test=""></if>` elements of Mapper file, if all parameters in the SQL statement elements of Mapper XML file are null , the SQL may at great risk.

 an example as follows: